 Percent of Population that Uses Public Transportation to Commute to Work

 Measures the share of workers that commute by public transit to their work.

-Definition: The number of persons who commute to their work by public transit out of all persons aged 16 and above who do not work at home and commute to their work.
+Definition: The percentage of commuters that use public transit out of all commuters aged 16 and above.